telecasteren/react-social-app/docs/!TO-DO.md

 ## TO DO

-### Bugs
+### Improvements

-- Back button displays upon any history
-  - should only display if user comes from feed, post, profile
-  - if from login - hidden
+- Bug in Go back btn renders twice in profile page
+- UX flow: Forgot password routing

 ### Additional ideas

-- Searching for profiles - returning profile links ? (ongoing attempt)
+- Searching for specific profiles - returning profile links ? (ongoing attempt)
-- A feed page for posts by following profiles only ?
+- A version of the feed page where only posts by following are returned.